Download the public transport timetables and fares (in French):

 In case of a sudden crowd movement during a concert, try to move away from the people in the audience who are pushing forward.
 Pressure in the first few rows of the audience can be very strong.
 Please don't stand there with small children.

 To avoid losing or getting personnal belongins stolen, either near the concert areas or at the camp site, avoid bringing valuable goods to the Festival.

 A disabled person must be in possession of a ticket.
 Their helper is admitted free of charge.
 There’s no need to ask for an invitation, both people enter with the same ticket.
 In the event of a non-definitive exit from the site, both must obtain a pass-out mark.

-Any disabled person is allowed to park their vehicle in the car park HANDICAPÉS (part of the PARKING JURA), near to the main Festival entrance.
+Any disabled person is allowed to park their vehicle in the car park HANDICAP (part of the Parking Jura), near to the main Festival entrance.
 The car park is on flat ground but not tarmacked.
-Access is limited to vehicles displaying an official disabled sticker (HANDICAPÉ) or the special permit obtainable from the Festival organisation.
+Access is limited to vehicles displaying an official disabled sticker (HANDICAP) or the special permit obtainable upon request before the event from the Festival organisation.

-Viewing platforms reserved for disabled festivalgoers have been installed opposite the Grande Scène (near the stage production console), In front of the Arches stage, under the Dôme, the Détour and under the Club Tent.
+Viewing platforms reserved for disabled festivalgoers are situated opposite the Grande Scène (near the stage production console), in front of the Arches stage, under the Dôme, the Détour and under the Club Tent.

 Toilets with special disabled access have been installed in three locations:

 - At the side of the road that links the Terrasse and the Balcon (a slightly different location from last year),

 - To the right of the Club Tent,